alw525/alw525/README.md

 ### Featured projects

 **[Meridian](https://github.com/alw525/meridian):** A career intelligence platform serving 5,000+ users with a 30% reduction in advising cycle time.
 Ensemble classification, NLP sentiment with a custom sarcasm-aware lexicon, GPT-4 integration with output validation, real-time labor market signal via the Adzuna API.
-Live at [gsasmeridian.com](https://gsasmeridian.com).

 **CV-to-Resume Conversion Tool:** A Streamlit and AWS application that translates 200+ academic credentials into industry-aligned language.
 5,000+ users.